Lower Division Courses

 Winter, spring.
 Emphasis on pathogenic organisms and human immune responses.
 This is a laboratory course designed for students not majoring in biology.
 Three lectures and one three-hour laboratory weekly.
 (NATURAL SCIENCE LAB)

-(Same as PHE-104) Fall.
-Three lectures and one three-hour activity period weekly.
-A general study of the anatomy and physiology of the human body with emphasis on neuromuscular, skeletal, circulatory, and respiratory systems as they relate to activity.
+(Same as PHE-104.1) A general study of the anatomy and physiology of the human body with emphasis on neuromuscular, skeletal, circulatory, and respiratory systems as they relate to activity.
 This course is not designed for students majoring in Biology, Exercise Science, Nursing, Health Science, or related pre-health professional programs.
 The course is designed for physical education majors and the liberal arts core.(NON-LAB NATURAL SCIENCE)

 Fall.
 Individually assigned readings, followed by written reports or seminars covering classical, current and semipopular literature on biological topics.